kushagrab21/BoR-proof-SDK/README.md

 Then submit it via pull request or GitHub issue (see Step 2 submission details).
 Average time ≈ 60 seconds.

----

 > **Note:** Future versions of BoR-Proof will extend this into a full deterministic reasoning compiler, where each reasoning step is not only hashed but also represented as a canonical intermediate form, allowing reasoning graphs to be recompiled, diffed, and verified like code.

 ---

 ## 12.10 Avalanche Verification Experiment

-The **avalanche effect** is a fundamental property of cryptographic hash functions: even a tiny change in input should cause approximately 50% of the output bits to flip.
-This experiment demonstrates that BoR-Proof SDK exhibits this property — a single-line logic change causes massive cryptographic divergence in `HMASTER`.
+The **avalanche effect** is a fundamental property of cryptographic hash functions: even a tiny change in input should cause approximately 50% of the output bits to flip. **This experiment demonstrates that BoR-Proof SDK exhibits this property — a single-line logic change causes massive cryptographic divergence in `HMASTER`.**

 ### Purpose